Canon 640, 645, 660 series & other ink cartridges - How to refill

 Canon printer 'The following ink has run out' image

-Canon ink cartridges - how to refill?
+Canon ink cartridges - how to refill

-Most late model Canon ink cartridges (with printhead) refill the same and the process described below can be used with any cartridge of this type including black PG-37, PG-40, PG-50, PG-510, PG-512, PG-640, PG-640XL, PG-645, PG-645XL, PG-660, PG-660XL and colour CL-38, CL-41, CL-51, CL-511, CL-513, CL-641, CL-641XL, CL-646, CL-646XL, CL-661, CL-661XL (or whatever the numbers are in your country/region).
+Most late model Canon ink cartridges (with printhead) refill the same way and the process described here can be used with any cartridge of this type including black PG-37, PG-40, PG-50, PG-510, PG-512, PG-640, PG-640XL, PG-645, PG-645XL, PG-660, PG-660XL and colour CL-38, CL-41, CL-51, CL-511, CL-513, CL-641, CL-641XL, CL-646, CL-646XL, CL-661, CL-661XL (or whatever the numbers are in your country/region).

-Note: If your Canon printer uses individual ink tanks, (one for each colour), the info on this page doesn't apply.
+Note: If your Canon printer uses individual ink tanks, (one cartridge for each colour), the info on this page doesn't apply.
 You can find refill instructions for refilling various Canon ink tanks here.

 Canon ink cartridge - refilling steps